Skip to main content

 In that situation, a Double Tax Agreement (DTA) may operate to determine each countries taxing rights and ensure that you do not, as the name of the agreement suggests, pay tax in both countries on the same income.
 Australia has entered into DTA's with a wide range of countries and the treaties will prevail over local legislation to the extent that they are inconsistent.
 These treaties often follow certain models (e.g. the OECD model) but there can be peculiarities and individual advice will often be required for expatriates in areas such as pensions and capital gains.

-For those looking for more background in terms of how tax residency is determined, the ATO has recently released a Draft Taxation Ruling, "Income tax: residency tests for individuals", which provides some guidance on how tax residency will be assessed.
+For those looking for more background in terms of how tax residency is determined, the ATO has recently released a Final Taxation Ruling, "Income tax: residency tests for individuals", which provides some guidance on how tax residency will be assessed.
 The Ruling replaces longstanding guidance provided in IT 2650 and TR 98/17, effectively combining the content and updating it in terms of recent case law.
 We have made the Ruling available below but stress that assessments in relation to residency are usually complex in practice and require professional insight.
-Note that a Final Ruling is expected in May 2023.

-Income tax: residency tests for individuals: Draft Taxation Ruling: TR2022/D2
+Income tax: residency tests for individuals: Final Taxation Ruling: TR2023/1

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.